 - 1. Master prison form; - 2.
 Bill of Information and Court Minutes OR Uniform Commitment Order; - 3.
 One photograph; - 4.
 Reports of disciplinary actions, grievances, incidents or crimes committed while in custody; - 5.
 Records of program participation, work assignments, and classification actions; - 6.
 Any government issued identification (i.e., driver's license, social security card or birth certificate/birth card or any other valid identification); - 7.
-Offender health record (see BJG IV-D-004).
+Offender health record (see BJG IV-D-004). - 8.
+Cash receipts and property receipts

-In addition to the maintenance of the above information the following shall be collected and forwarded to the DPS&C Pre-Class Coordinator either by fax to 225-342-3759 or email to docsupplemental@corrections.state.la.us.
+In addition to the maintenance of the above information, the following shall be collected after sentencing and forwarded to the appropriate DPS&C Pre-Class Coordinator, along with any additional sentencing information, within three working days either by fax to 225-342-3759 or email to DOC-HQ\supplemental@la.gov.

 - 1. Master prison form; - 2.
-Fingerprints: one FBI print card from AFIS; - 3.
-One Photograph; - 4.
-Bill of Information and Court Minutes or Uniform Commitment Order for each conviction (for probation violators both the original sentencing minutes and the revocation minutes are required); - 5.
-Jail credit letter; - 6.
-One Inventory Acknowledgment Form (cash and property receipts).
+DPS&C Credit for DOC Commitment (Jail Credit letter); - 3.
+AFIS suspect Rap Sheet with Photo (to include offender's SID # and ATN # for the disposition of the Hard Labor disposition); - 4.
+Bill of Information and Court Minutes or Uniform Commitment Order (UCO) for each conviction (for probation violators both the original sentencing minutes and the revocation UCO or minutes are required); and - 5.
+DPS&C Acknowledgements and Signature Statement form.

 Comment: See V-C-002 for contents of the re-entry transition document envelopes.
 Protocol: Written policy and procedure.
 Forms.
 Offender rules.
 Documentation: Completed forms.
 Reports.
 Offender Record.

-II-A-009 Reception - Legal Commitment and Medical Service (reference 7/1/2009 BJG III-002-2, ACA CJS 1-2A-13)
+II-A-009 Intake - Legal Commitment and Medical Service (REVISED) (Ref.
+7/1/2009 BJG III-002-2, ACA CJS 1-2A-13 and 1-4C-09; Department Regulations HCP28 and IS-B-1)

-Prior to accepting custody of an offender, staff determine that the offender is legally committed to the facility, and that the offender is not in need of immediate medical attention.
+Prior to accepting custody of an offender, staff determine that the offender is legally committed to the facility, and that the offender is not in need of immediate medical attention and/or mental health services.